 - “Spicy” generally means mayonnaise with spicy pepper

-- “Crispy” indicates that something has been fried or that there are tempura flakes on top
+- “Crispy” indicates that something has been fried like Shrimp Tempura or that there are tempura flakes on top

-- “Tempura,” “Spider,” and “Dragon” are code for breaded and fried – these are about as healthy as a French fry
+- “Tempura Roll,” “Spider Roll,” and “Dragon Roll” are code for breaded and fried – these are about as healthy as a French fry

 OTHER SUSHI HEALTH CONCERNS

 Apart from being deceptively high in calories, there are a few other concerns when eating sushi that are important to note.
 It can also boost sodium intake because of the soy sauce, so it’s important to choose reduced sodium soy sauce.
-It’s important also to be mindful that tuna, salmon and mackerel can contain high mercury levels.
+It’s important also to be mindful that even fresh fish like raw tuna, salmon and mackerel can contain high mercury levels.
 Health Magazine states that you’d have to be eating sushi more than 6 times per week to get enough mercury in your diet to make you sick.
-But, if you are pregnant, these fish must be avoided since it takes a lot less mercury to be harmful to an unborn fetus.
+But, if you are pregnant, raw seafood must be avoided since it takes a lot less mercury to be harmful to an unborn fetus.